slothy-optimizer/slothy/tutorial/README.md

 We briefly discuss two ways that we found useful to evaluate the quality SLOTHY's optimizations and drive the refinement of microarchitectural models.

-First, one useful tool for approximative but independent (of SLOTHY) performance evaluation is LLVM's [Machine Code Analyzer](https://llvm.org/docs/CommandGuide/llvm-mca.html).
+First, one useful tool for approximate but independent (of SLOTHY) performance evaluation is LLVM's [Machine Code Analyzer](https://llvm.org/docs/CommandGuide/llvm-mca.html).
 If you have `llvm-mca` available in your PATH (you may have to compile LLVM >= 18 yourself), you can make use of it in SLOTHY by setting the `with_llvm_mca` flag.
 Let's look at the last example and enable LLVM MCA: